chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

   The domain is dimensioned so that the wake has sufficient distance to develop downstream and there is a sufficient cross-sectional area to negate any effect from the wall boundary conditions.

-In the parameter file, the mesh can be uploaded this way:
+In the parameter file, the mesh is read this way:

 .. code-block:: text